garonperceval/garonperceval.github.io/index.md

 - Environmental determinants of positive affect and awe
 - Nature-based interventions for mental health
 - Evidence synthesis of biophilic design outcomes

 ---

+### Teaching:

+Over the past several years I have gained experience teaching a range of subjects to both undergraduate students across a range of disciplines and in several higher education settings within China.

+Topics include:
+- Ethics in research and professional practice
+- Post-graduate research methods
+- Introductory Psychology
+- Mental Health Assessment

+---